indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Filters

-A filter provides a way to reduce the amount of data in your database.
-You can filter on the block level (eg `tx_input`, `log_addr`) or at the event level (custom event fields).
+A filter reduces the amount of data in your database, and in some cases, reduces the amount of data downloaded from an [Ethereum Source](#ethereum-source).

-The basic filter operation is to check if the incoming ethereum data contains (or doesn't contain) one or many byte arrays.
-You can specify the byte arrays either using a static, hex encoded json array (`filter_arg`) or you can reference annother integration's table as the source of data (`filter_ref`).

-The filter is built from the following fields:
+Reducing the amount of data downloaded from the Ethereum Source is accomplished with [**eth_getLogs**](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) and its filtering system.
+This API allows users to filter logs based on: block range, contract address, and topics.
+For example, if you are indexing USDC transfers, Shovel's filters would supply eth_getLogs with a filter such that Shovel would only download logs related to USDC transfers.

+For all other data: blocks, transactions, receipts, and traces; Shovel will download the complete objects and then, with the use of filters, remove the objects that don't match the criteria.

+### Filter Fields

+The following are a list of filter fields that can be embedded in a `block` or `event` item.

-- **filter_op** Must be either `contains` or `!contains`
+- **filter_op** Must be: `contains` or `!contains` when using `filter_ref` or can be: `contains`, `!contains`, `eq`, `ne`, `gt`, or `lt` when using `filter_arg`.
-- **filter_arg** Must be an array of hex encoded (0x prefixed) bytes.
-Not required if using `filter_ref`.
-Use `filter_arg` when you want to filter on a set of static data.
+- **filter_arg** Not required when using `filter_ref`.
+Use `filter_arg` when you want to filter on static data.
+Must be an array of strings.
-- **filter_ref** Not required if using `filter_arg`.
+- **filter_ref** Not required when using `filter_arg`.
 Use `filter_ref` if you want to filter based on dynamic data that has been created by other integrations.
 For example, this is useful for indexing events from factory created contracts.
     - **integration** Must be the name of an integration.
 This reference is used to determine the table name used for the filter data.
-    - **column** Must be the name of a column defined in the integration's table.
+    - **column** Must be a column name defined in the integration's table.

+### Filter Operations

+Here are the available filter operations.
+The `filter_op` and `filter_arg` are to be used inside the `event.inputs[]` or `block[]` object.
+The `input` is the data from the Ethereum Source that is to be tested.

+    filter_op: contains, !contains
+        input: binary data
+        filter_arg: json array of hex encoded, 0x-prefixed bytes

+        input: string
+        filter_arg: json array of utf8 encoded strings

+    filter_op: eq, ne
+        input: binary data
+        filter_arg: json array of hex encoded, 0x-prefixed bytes

+        input: string
+        filter_arg: json array of utf8 encoded strings

+        input: int/uint
+        filter_arg: json array of a single 256bit number encoded as decimal

+    filter_op: lt, gt
+        input: int/uint
+        filter_arg: json array of a single 256bit number encoded as decimal

-**Filter References and Integration Dependencies**
+### Filter References and Integration Dependencies

 Using `filter_ref` creates a dependency between the integration being filtered and the referenced integration.
 Shovel ensures that the referenced integration runs before the dependent integration.